Urgent advice: Call 999 or 112 if:

 In a crisis, it is important that you get help as soon as possible.

-- feel great emotional distress or anxiety
+- feeling severe emotional distress or anxiety

-- think about suicide or self-harm
+- thinking about suicide or self-harm

 For example, confusion or delusions caused by: